 In our modern world, where most people have a smartphone and most bedrooms have a TV, it is important to remember not to over-stimulate your brain before a night’s sleep.
 Things such as watching a TV-show, or checking your Facebook feed before bed can be detrimental to your sleep.
 Instead, try going for a more relaxing activity – such as reading a book, listening to slow and relaxing music or meditating.

 4. Say “no” to caffeine after noon.

 Nowadays, caffeine is one of the most commonly used stimulants among adults.
 It is an easy and accessible way to wake yourself up and get ready for the day.
 However, ingesting caffeine after noon can seriously alter your sleeping pattern.
-In order to get a better sleep, try avoiding caffeinated drinks after noon.
+In order to get a better sleep, and if you can’t sleep without weed, try avoiding caffeinated drinks after noon.
 That includes not only coffee, but also tea (unless it’s sleepy-time tea), energy drinks and even cocoa.

 5. Have a set sleep schedule.

 Even though it is tempting to stay up late during your weekends and days off, try aiming for a more consistent sleeping schedule.
 If you can’t sleep without weed, establish a time when you retreat to the bedroom that is consistent throughout your week and weekend.
 This may be difficult at first, and it may require some patience, but the results are going to be well worth it.